blaisebarrette/QR-Code-generator-ULP-for-Fusion-electronic/README.md

 ## Acknowledgments

-- Thanks to <a href="https://github.com/lincolnloop/python-qrcode/tree/main">Pure python QR Code generator</a> for developping thos great and easy to use library
+- Thanks to <a href="https://github.com/lincolnloop/python-qrcode/tree/main">Pure python QR Code generator</a> for developping this great and easy to use library
 - Thanks to the PythonAnywhere team for hosting the QR code generation service
 - Thanks to the Eagle/Fusion360 community for feedback and suggestions
 - Thanks to all contributors for language translations